-6 PENSION, POSTRETIREMENT AND POSTEMPLOYMENT DEFINED BENEFIT PLANS
+PENSION, POSTRETIREMENT AND POSTEMPLOYMENT DEFINED BENEFIT PLANS

 We have several defined benefit pension plans that together cover certain employees, including plans established under collective bargaining agreements.
-At the end of September 2021 two of seven plans had benefits under the plan frozen and no new participants are permitted.
+As of September 26, 2021 two of seven plans had benefits under the plan frozen and no new participants are permitted.
 Additionally, we provide retiree medical and life insurance benefits under postretirement plans at several of our operating locations.
-Through March 27, 2022, our liability and related expense for benefits under the plans are recorded over the service period of employees based upon annual actuarial calculations.
+Through June 26, 2022, our liability and related expense for benefits under the plans are recorded over the service period of employees based upon annual actuarial calculations.